 What do I wear?

-During any service you’ll find people wearing a variety of clothes from more formal business attire to jeans.
+During any service, you’ll find people wearing a variety of clothing, from more formal business attire to jeans.
 You should wear what you feel comfortable wearing.
-We care about you – not your clothes!
+We care about you, not your clothes!

 What do I do?

 Join in as much as you would like or just sit and observe.
 No one will call upon you to participate.
-Our 10:00 a.m. service follows an order of worship which will guide you through the service.
+Our 10:00 AM service follows a printed order of worship that will guide you through the service.